xihale/poetry/README.md

 ## todo

-- [ ] commits for poems
+- [ ] MDX support
-  my wish is use <N> to highlight the footnote.
+  make it more complex then deal with my all text. for order, export the update timestamp?

 ## Usage